Important Update: Remortgaging Properties in buildings over five storeys

 As a property owner, there may be a time when you want to replace your current mortgage or wish to borrow money against your property.

 The conveyancing team at Winston Solicitors can act for you if you wish to mortgage or remortgage your property.
-If you decide to mortgage or remortgage your property, you will need to prepare in a number of ways, including:
+Our remortgaging solicitors will prepare you in a number of ways should you decide to mortgage or remortgage your property, including:

 - Doing your homework for mortgage deals